1.0 Introduction

 Select the IMPORT radio button.

-In the Place value here or import from file section, select the value format type as Hex, Base64, or Raw and click the UPLOAD A FILE button to upload the key file.
+In the Place value here or import from file section, select the value format type as Hex, Base64, or Raw and click UPLOAD A FILE to upload the key file,

-Key operations permitted: Select the required operations to define the actions that can be performed with the cryptographic keys, such as encryption, decryption, signing, and verifying.
+.In the Key operations permitted section, select the required operations to define the actions that can be performed with the cryptographic keys, such as encryption, decryption, signing, and verifying.

-Click the IMPORT button to create the new security object.
+Click IMPORT to create the new security object.

 6.2 Install X.509 Certificate in Local User Trusted Root CA Store

-To install the X.509 certificate that was exported in Section 4.2: Export the Certificate in the local user Trusted Root CA Store:
+Perform the following steps to install the X.509 certificate that was exported in Section 4.2: Export the Certificate in the local user Trusted Root CA store:

 Right-click the certificate and click Install.